-If a child is walking or biking to camp, the parent/guardian must provide a note that says the child has permission to walk and/or bike.
+If a child is walking or biking to camp or staying at the Youth & Teen Center after camp, the parent/guardian must provide a note that says the child has permission to walk and/or bike or go to the Teen Center.
 "Note to Camp" forms are available for parents to complete.
+Campers should also indicate that they are walking/biking/going to the Youth and Teen Center on the sign in/sign out sheet.
+A note for the whole session is sufficient and is not needed on a daily basis.